-Beneath tracks stream reads, writes and scans to provide granular usage monitoring and billing.
+Beneath tracks table reads, writes and scans to provide granular usage monitoring and billing.

-Every stream, user and service in Beneath has a “Monitoring” tab in the web console where you can see usage breakdowns, including hour-by-hour usage and quota usage in the current period.
+Every table, user and service in Beneath has a “Monitoring” tab in the web console where you can see usage breakdowns, including hour-by-hour usage and quota usage in the current period.

 For SQL warehouse query scans, the usage depends on the underlying data warehouse, but will typically be calculated based on the number of bytes loaded from a compressed columnar format (so if your query involves fewer columns, it’s likely to scan fewer bytes).